gravitational/monitoring-app/README.md

 ### InfluxDB

 InfluxDB is the main data store for current + future monitoring time series data.
-It provides the service `influxdb.kube-system.svc.cluster.local`.
+It provides the service `influxdb.monitoring.svc.cluster.local`.

 ### Heapster